-Since December 2010, instead of sending our clients traditional Christmas cards, we send electronic greetings cards and add the money saved to our Kiva account.
+Since December 2010, instead of sending our clients traditional Christmas cards, Bluecoat Wealth Management has sent electronic greetings cards and added the money saved to our Kiva account.

 The Kiva model is very simple.

 You select an applicant to lend to on the Kiva website.
 These loans are made possible by Kiva Partners who vet, administer and disburse each loan.

 You receive updates on your loan and the person you have helped through emails and the Kiva website.

 As the loan is repaid, the money becomes available in your Kiva account.